 Very rare Certina DS-2 Super PH500M divers watch from 1969.
 Ref.
 5801 123.
 Professional diver model used by the US Navy and NASA in the TEKTITE I and TEKTITE II underwater experiments.
-All parts fully original and in good condition.
+Original black tritium dial with red cross-hair.
+Original sword hands with zinc sulfide lume.
+Steel case with black tritium-bakelite bezel is in exellent condition.
+Case is still waterproof, tested for +10bar, but we don’t recommend to use it anymore for diving.
 Certina cal.
-25-651 movement was serviced in 2017.
-The watch comes with an original, rare Certina steel bracelet and a new, sturdy Tropic rubber strap.
+25-651 movement was serviced in 2017, now fully tested and it runs very well.
+The watch comes with an original, rare Certina steel bracelet and leather strap from our own collection.
 Case size: 43 x 48 x 16.5 mm.

 The TEKTITE I (1969) dive was a project by the US Navy.
 The project involved an underwater habitat consisting of two cylinders, located in Great Lameshur Bay in the US Virgin Islands, 15 meters below sea level.
 Four scientist-aquanauts spent 60 days in this underwater habitat for research purposes.
 The Navy wanted to study the long-term biological effects of pressure on humans in a pressurized space and during decompression.
 In addition to Certina, Rolex was also involved in the experiment.
 The first Sea Dweller models equipped with a helium valve were tested during the project.
 These watches were apparently tested only in dry conditions inside a pressurized diving bell, as well as when the scientists were on ceremonial duty.
 A sturdier tool was always used during diving missions, this being the Certina PH-500M during the TEKTITE dives.